U.S. Department of State

 - Project Monitoring and Evaluation Plan: The Monitoring and Evaluation component of the proposal should outline in detail how the proposal’s activities will advance the program’s goals and objectives.
 This should include any outcomes showing a change in knowledge, awareness, and attitudes; improved quality of services; increased capacity at a school, group; etc. Proposals should also include how the grantee will measure the impact of planned activities.

-- Budget Justification Narrative: Applicants must submit a detailed budget and budget narrative justification utilizing the template provided.
+3. 2024 Alumni Engagement Innovation Fund Budget Form with Budget Narrative: Applicants must submit a detailed budget and budget narrative justification utilizing the template provided.
 Line-item expenditures should be listed in the greatest possible detail.
 Budgets shall be submitted in U.S. dollars and final grant agreements will be conducted in U.S. dollars.

 - Any airfare to/from the United States and its territories